jamesbutler01/Mymou/Artificial Neural Network (Python)/readme.txt

 #### Training the neural network (main.py)
-Runs with the sample data provided (exampleData.npy) Does the following:
+Runs with the sample data generated with PrepareData.py

+Does the following:
 	Read in the data and split x and y data
 	Normalises data and saves normalisation parameters which are used by the Mymou system for online image identification